caleb531/automata/docs/fa/class-dfa.md

 5. `final_states`: a `set` of final states for this DFA

-6. `allow_partial`: by default, each DFA state must have a transition to every input symbol; if `allow_partial` is `True`, you can disable this characteristic (such that any DFA state can have fewer transitions than input symbols)

 ```python
 from automata.fa.dfa import DFA
 # DFA which matches all binary strings ending in an odd number of '1's